How Warren Buffett Became One of the World’s Richest Investors

 Key Investments and Business Acquisitions

-Berkshire’s 1988 purchase of Coca-Cola marked a definitive shift from deep value to the quality factor.
-He bought a business with a massive, unassailable moat—pricing power, high return on tangible equity, and zero need for massive ongoing capital expenditures.
-Coca-Cola could raise prices with inflation without losing volume.
-During the 1960s Salad Oil Scandal, he aggressively bought American Express.
-He didn’t care about the temporary balance sheet hit; he cared that the intrinsic network effect of the cards remained intact.
+Berkshire’s 1988 allocation to Coca-Cola marked his definitive evolution away from deep value toward the quality factor.
+He acquired an interest in an operation with an unassailable economic moat characterized by organic pricing power, high return on tangible equity, and zero requirement for massive ongoing capital expenditures.
+Coca-Cola could adjust prices inline with inflation without destroying transaction volumes.
+Similarly, during the 1960s Salad Oil Scandal, he aggressively accumulated shares in American Express.
+He bypassed the short-term balance sheet impairment and focused entirely on the fact that the underlying card network effect remained fundamentally intact.
+Categorizing these allocations using standard textbook formulas misses the mark; the choices were deeply rooted in underlying cash flow yields rather than generic momentum metrics.

-His massive, late-career pivot into Apple Inc. is fascinating.
-He historically avoided tech because it fell outside his circle of competence.
-But he recognized Apple wasn’t just tech; it was a sticky consumer ecosystem with insane free cash flow generation and a massive stock buyback program.
-When a company buys back its own stock, it increases your ownership percentage without triggering a taxable event.
-That is a highly tax-efficient way to compound wealth, and Apple is the ultimate capital-return machine.
+His late-career allocation to Apple Inc. matches this exact quality framework.
+He historically avoided technology because it sat outside his circle of competence, but he parsed that Apple wasn’t a hardware tech play—it was a consumer ecosystem with high customer retention, intense free cash flow generation, and an aggressive share repurchase program.
+When an enterprise buys back its own equity, it increases your proportional ownership without triggering an immediate tax liability.
+That represents a highly tax-efficient method to compound total wealth, turning Apple into the ultimate capital-return machine for Berkshire.
+For contemporary DIY allocators, this signals that focusing on underlying operational efficiency beats chasing abstract growth narratives every time.

 • Coca-Cola (Quality Factor): High return on tangible equity and massive pricing power.